dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/import-a-project-by-git-url.md

 ## Managing Deploy Keys

 After importing a project by Git URL, dbt Cloud will generate a Deploy Key for your repository.
+To find the deploy key in dbt Cloud:

+1. Click the cog icon in the upper right-hand corner.
+2. Click **Account Settings** --> **Projects** and select a project.
+3. Click the **Repository** link to the repository details page.
+4. Then copy the key under the **Deploy Key** section.

 You must provide this Deploy Key in the Repository configuration of your Git host.
-This Deploy Key should be configured to allow *read and write access* to the specified repositories.
+Configure this Deploy Key to allow *read and write access* to the specified repositories.

 **Note**: Each dbt Cloud project will generate a different deploy key when connected to a repo, even if two projects are connected to the same repo.
-Both deploy keys will need to be supplied to your git provider.
+You will need to supply both deploy keys to your git provider.

 ## GitHub